WHITE-HAT999/testtttt/README.md

 --end)()

--- Contro Functions
+-- Sirius Functions
 local function checkSirius() return UI.Parent end local function getPing() return math.clamp(statsService.Network.ServerStatsItem["Data Ping"]:GetValue(), 10, 700) end
-local function checkFolder() if isfolder then if not isfolder(controValues.controFolder) then makefolder(controValues.controFolder) end if not isfolder(controValues.controFolder.."/Music") then makefolder(controValues.controFolder.."/Music") writefile(controValues.controFolder.."/Music/readme.txt", "Hey there!
-Place your MP3 or other audio files in this folder, and have the ability to play them through the Contro Music UI!") end if not isfolder(controValues.controFolder.."/Assets/Icons") then makefolder(controValues.controFolder.."/Assets/Icons") end if not isfolder(controValues.controFolder.."/Assets") then makefolder(controValues.controFolder.."/Assets") end end end local function isPanel(name) return not table.find({"Home", "Music", "Settings"}, name) end
+local function checkFolder() if isfolder then if not isfolder(siriusValues.siriusFolder) then makefolder(siriusValues.siriusFolder) end if not isfolder(siriusValues.siriusFolder.."/Music") then makefolder(siriusValues.siriusFolder.."/Music") writefile(siriusValues.siriusFolder.."/Music/readme.txt", "Hey there!
+Place your MP3 or other audio files in this folder, and have the ability to play them through the Contro Music UI!") end if not isfolder(siriusValues.siriusFolder.."/Assets/Icons") then makefolder(siriusValues.siriusFolder.."/Assets/Icons") end if not isfolder(siriusValues.siriusFolder.."/Assets") then makefolder(siriusValues.siriusFolder.."/Assets") end end end local function isPanel(name) return not table.find({"Home", "Music", "Settings"}, name) end

 local function fetchFromCDN(path, write, savePath)
 	pcall(function()
 		checkFolder()

-		local file = game:HttpGet(controValues.cdn..path) or nil
+		local file = game:HttpGet(siriusValues.cdn..path) or nil
 		if not file then return end
 		if not write then return file end

-		writefile(controValues.controFolder.."/"..savePath, file)
+		writefile(siriusValues.siriusFolder.."/"..savePath, file)

 		return
 	end)